 Pinger is a VoIP operator that provides non-fixed VoIP numbers for sending and receiving text messages for free.
 Pinger numbers are only usable using an iOS or Android app that supports Pinger VoIP numbers.
 Pinger non-fixed VoIP numbers are also non-traceable.

 Scammers frequently use non-fixed VoIP phone numbers.
-Non-fixed VoIP numbers are easy to replace if they get blocked.
-And non-fixed VoIP numbers are easy to manipulate to appear legitimate in caller ID.
+Non-fixed VoIP numbers are easy to replace if they get blocked, and non-fixed VoIP numbers can be manipulated to appear legitimate over caller ID.

 Yes.
 You can block a non-fixed VoIP number the same way that you’d block any other number on your device or through your telecom service provider.